 Optimize token usage to keep your costs down

-Bolt inference uses Anthropic’s Claude 3.7 Sonnet AI model.
+Bolt inference uses Anthropic’s Claude 3.7 Sonnet and Claude Sonnet 4 AI models.
 We purchase tokens from Anthropic, defined by them as:

 The smallest individual units of a language model, and can correspond to words, subwords, characters, or even bytes (in the case of Unicode).